Miniature wargame: Model size

 The scale of a model vehicle can be expressed as a scale ratio.
 A scale ratio of 1:100 means that 1 cm represents 100 cm; at this scale, if a model car is 4.5 cm long, then it represents a real car that is 4.5 m long.

 When it comes to figurines of humans, the preferred method of expressing scale is the height of a figurine in millimeters.
 There is no standardized system of measuring figurine size in the wargaming hobby.
 Some manufacturers measure the height of a figurine up to the crown of the head, whereas others may measure it up to the eyes (the latter is more sensible if the figurine is wearing a hat).
 Furthermore, the advertised scale of a model may not reflect its actual scale.
-In order to make their products stand out against their competitors, some manufacturers make their models a little oversized, e.g. a model from a certain manufacturer that is advertised as suitable for 28mm wargames could actually be 30mm tall in practice.
+In order to make their products stand out against their competitors, some manufacturers make their models a little oversized, e.g. a model from a certain manufacturer that is advertised as suitable for 28 mm wargames could actually be 30 mm tall in practice.
 This makes the model look more imposing, and allows for more detail.

 Manufacturers of generic wargaming models are generally obliged to build their models to some standard scale so as to ensure compatibility with third-party wargames.
 Manufacturers who make proprietary models designed exclusively for use in a specific wargame do not have this concern.
 For instance, Warhammer 40,000 officially does not have a scale.
 It doesn't need to conform to a standard scale, because Games Workshop is the exclusive manufacturer of official Warhammer 40,000 models, said models are intended exclusively for use in Warhammer 40,000, and Games Workshop doesn't want players using foreign models from other manufacturers.